Review of BoardWalk's Innkeeper's Club Lounge (Club Level)

 They can either open the door for you, or you can scan your Magic Band to get through that door.
 Then you’ll have to walk down a hallway past some club level rooms until you get to the lounge itself.

 It’s a bit strange that you have to walk all the way down the hall to speak with the concierge.
-There’s also only one concierge (several other lounges have two).
+There’s also only one concierge (several other lounges have two), so you could get there and find someone already mid-discussion.
+As written elsewhere, we aren’t big users of the concierge in any case, and if you know your way around the basics of Walt Disney World (Lightning Lanes, dining reservations), you probably won’t need concierge help.

-The lounge room is essentially one big room with seating for thirty-six people.
+The lounge room is essentially one big room with seating for around 30 people.

-There is seating for a few more in an adjacent foyer area, but this is outside the lounge.
+There is seating for a few more in an adjacent foyer area, just outside the lounge.

 Just next to the television is the beverage service area, where you’ll find assorted beverages like coffee, espresso, hot chocolate, iced tea and lemonade.

-Alcohol (beer, wine, champagne) is available on request throughout the day.
+Alcohol (beer, wine, champagne) is available on request throughout the day, and available for self service during the evening services.
 Included alcohol is what makes club level one of the better hotel options for adults visiting Disney World.

 Service at BoardWalk Inn’s Innkeeper’s Club

 If our only Disney World Club Level experience was at BoardWalk’s Innkeeper’s Club, we might stay Club Level every time.
 That’s how good the service was.
-This was markably better than our most recent stay a few weeks ago at Yacht Club’s Regatta Club.
+This was markably better that some of our recent stays at other lounges.

 Several staff were very proactive in waiting on us, even if they were openly bemused by our constant presence in the lounge during our stay.
 They were also very friendly.